hayesall/CLFanfictionSearchEngine/README.md

   _Users tend to group around stories, though some stories receive only a small amount of attention._

   ![all pinwheels](media/fan-network2.png "all pinwheels")

+  _There are plenty of stories that fit this category._

   ![super writers](media/fan-network4.png "super writers")